 TRC: What opportunities are there for British investment into the Maltese tourism industry?

 PB: Investment from the UK, or from any other country, is more than welcome, especially when it comes to hotel development.
 We have quite a number of British visitors and we hope to attract brands that are well recognised within the UK.
 This year we have seen accommodation requests practically double.
 We have also seen growing demand for boutique hotels, especially in the Valletta area.
+Old palaces are being converted into small units with between 10 and 20 rooms, and UK investments are obviously very welcome in that sense.

 TRC: What incentives exist for investment in Malta's tourism industry?